Open-Lab-Starter-Kit/OLSK-Large-3D-Printer/README.md

 Introduction
 --

 OLSK Large 3D Printer is a big format 3D Printer with large printing volume of 1000 x 1000 x 1300 mm, making it the largest open source 3D printer.
-It is fully enclosed with access on two sides, has an efficient bed system with automated modular heating and Eddy Current Surface Scanner and has 1000m/s travel speed.
-It has industrial design, using linear rails on all axis, a Quad point self-levelling core XY gantry (4 x independent motors) and a built-in accelerometer.
+It is fully enclosed with access on two sides, has an efficient bed system with automated modular heating and Eddy Current Surface Scanner and has 1000 m/s travel speed.
+It has an industrial design, using linear rails on all axis, a quad-point self-leveling core XY gantry (4 x independent motors) and a built-in accelerometer.
 Kinetic joints for non-planar printing.
 It also features local and remote access, customized Klipper firmware, touch screen, camera, LED status indicator, easy belt tensioning system and ethernet and WiFi connectivity.

 <img src="media/Details.jpg" width="100%">